 Make sure the shutter works properly, and the lens and front glass are clean, go here for instructions.

-Use film with a speed of ISO 160 to ISO 200.
+Use film with a speed of at least ISO 160 to ISO 200, better yet, 400, you won’t blow out highlights.
 ISO 100 is too slow for anything but very bright sunny days.

 To avoid soft sides, turn the camera sideways and shoot, it’s the same aspect ratio, and the soft sides end up at the top and bottom, where you won’t notice it.

 Hold the camera very steady, preferably on a steady support.
 Small images look fine and won’t show camera shake, but if you get your negatives scanned, and look at them blown way up on your computer screen, you’ll notice movement.

 Prints and scans from your developer will probably need to be adjusted, especially from highlight blow-out, which is easily recoverable on color negative film.
 Don’t expect your developed film to look as good as a digital camera picture without being adjusted.
 That’s why you may want to get your negatives scanned.

 Don’t use the close-up attachment for anything farther than 5′ (1.5m) or you’ll get blurry shots.